-Whipped butter is so much easier to spread than cold butter straight out of the refrigerator.
-Light and fluffy homemade whipped butter is perfect for spreading on warm dinner rolls, hot biscuits or add fresh herbs to it for a savory whipped butter.
+Whipped butter is so much easier to spread than cold plain butter straight out of the refrigerator.
+This easy homemade whipped butter recipe is perfect for spreading on homemade bread, warm dinner rolls and hot biscuits.

 What type of butter is best for whipping?